Haunani-Kay Trask: Political beliefs

-In her obituary, the New York Times noted her pressure for Indigenous sovereignty and quoted her as saying, “We will die as Hawaiians.
-We will never be Americans.”
+Trask challenged the traditional understandings of the Asian American, particularly Japanese, experience in Hawaiʻi.
+She believed the Japanese occupying Hawaiʻi “like to harken back to the oppressions of the plantation era, although few Japanese in Hawaiʻi today actually worked on the plantations during the Territory (1900–1959).”
+Trask’s critique of Asian settler colonialism is cited as a foundational development in both Asian American and decolonial justice studies.

 Personal life

-Trask's longtime partner was University of Hawaii professor David Stannard.
-Trask died from cancer on July 3, 2021.
+Trask's longtime partner was University of Hawaiʻi professor David Stannard.

-Family

 Trask came from a politically active family.
-Mililani Trask, her younger sister, is a leader of the Hawaiian sovereignty movement.
+One of her two sisters, Mililani Trask, is a Hawaiian language immersion teacher, attorney, and a leader of the Hawaiian sovereignty movement.
+In 1987, Trask founded Ka Lāhui Hawaiʻi, one of Hawaiʻi’s largest and most prominent indigenous sovereignty movements with Mililani.
+Trask descended from the Kahakumakaliua line of Kaua‘i through her father, who was a lawyer, and the Pi‘ilani line of Maui through her mother, who was an elementary school teacher.
 Her paternal grandfather, David Trask Sr., was chairman of the civil service commission and the police commission in 1922, served as the sheriff of Honolulu from 1923 to 1926, and was elected a territorial senator from Oʻahu in 1932.
 He was a key proponent of Hawaiʻi statehood.
 Trask's uncle, Arthur K. Trask, was an attorney, an active member of the Democratic Party, and a member of the Statehood Commission from 1944–1957.
 David Trask Jr., another uncle, was the head of the Hawaiʻi Government Employees Association.

+Legacy

+Trask died from cancer on July 3, 2021.
+In September 2021, the Department of Philosophy at the University of Hawaiʻi at Mānoa issued a posthumous apology to Trask for attacks she received from the university's philosophers in the past.
+In her obituary, the New York Times noted her fight for Indigenous sovereignty and cited her quote, “We will die as Hawaiians.
+We will never be Americans.”